 11. Magnolia Berry

 Magnolia berry is the fruit that comes from the Schisandra chinensis plant.
-And its uses range from preventing early aging, stimulating the immune system, and normalizing blood sugar and blood pressure.
+Its one of the adaptogen types that has uses ranging from preventing early aging, stimulating the immune system, and normalizing blood sugar and blood pressure.
 Studied potential benefits include stimulated liver growth and energy.